BenjaminCosman/gradeReports/README.md

 ## Running

-Run `python3 main.py`
+Run `python3 main.py CONFIG_FILE`

 ## Other

-Very much a work in progress; contact owner with questions. `configure.py` should be ignored for now but will eventually be usable to write `config.json` for you.
+`configure.py` should be ignored for now but will eventually be usable to write the config file for you.

 ## Known issues